EricTalv/chatcenter/README.md

  We will have an index page in which the client can nice and easy choose where they wish to go.

- lets assume this is our Index Fronted Page:
+ lets assume this is our main Index Fronted Page:

  <pre>
   Title